aapichart/.dotfiles/README.md

       for checking treesitter plugin whether there are any errors 1.3 run :Mason
-      - This will let you install any language servers that you want ex. pyright for python
+      - This will let you install any language servers that you want ex. pyright for python 1.4 run :TSInstall c
+      - This will install c parser for you
+      - You should install c, gcc, html, python, etc.